-This release by Public Health Scotland provides an annual update on Human Papillomavirus (HPV) immunisation uptake rates.
-Uptake rates are reported for males and females in their first year of secondary school (S1), and for females in their second, third and fourth year of secondary school (S2, S3 and S4) in 2019/20.
+This release by Public Health Scotland provides an annual update on Human Papillomavirus (HPV) immunisation coverage rates.
+Coverage rates are reported for males and females in their first and second year of secondary school (S1 and S2), and for females in their third and fourth year of secondary school (S3 and S4) in 2020/21.

-- Although uptake of the first dose of the HPV vaccine was over 90% by the end of S4 in all deprivation categories, females from the most deprived areas were less likely to receive the second dose compared to those from the least deprived areas (84.3% vs. 91.6%).
+- Although coverage of the first dose of the HPV vaccine was close to or over 90% by the end of S4 in each of the deprivation categories, females from the most deprived areas were less likely to receive the second dose compared to those from the least deprived areas (80.4% vs. 90.1%).

-From 1 August 2019, the HPV immunisation programme in Scotland was extended to adolescent boys, with the vaccine offered to every pupil in their first year of secondary school (S1), regardless of gender.
-The school-based HPV immunisation programme aims to help protect both boys and girls from developing HPV-related cancers later in life.
-The most common HPV-induced cancer is cervical cancer.
+The school-based HPV immunisation programme aims to help protect both boys and girls from developing HPV-related cancers (including cervical, anogenital and head and neck) later in life.
+The most common HPV-related cancer is cervical cancer.

 The routine HPV immunisation schedule is two doses of vaccine to complete the full course, typically given in S1 and S2.
 Eligible pupils who have not started or completed their course of immunisations are given other opportunities to be vaccinated in S3 and S4.
 While no specific target for uptake of HPV immunisation in Scotland was set, the expectation was that uptake of 80% or more should be achieved for the routine programme.

 The timing of the HPV immunisation sessions during the school year varies slightly between NHS Boards.
 This meant when schools in Scotland closed from January 2021, these planned HPV immunisation sessions in schools for 2020/21 may not have started, and not all of the NHS Boards in Scotland had completed their HPV immunisation programme for 2020/21 by the end of the school year.